The 2019 Micato Hot ListApril 30, 2019

 And there are myriad choices in that beloved continent and beguiling country, respectively, that, respectfully — see what we did there? — are not worth your time.
 Perhaps at one time they were, but this is why the Micato teams in Africa and India fastidiously visit and re-visit lodges, camps and hotels and experience and re-experience all the things we have our guests do.
 And we do this very due diligence every day.

-This is all by way of saying that we’ve thought carefully about the 15 destinations and experiences you’re about to read about on this list… The Micato Hot List, our selection of what’s ultra-hot right now, what’s about to get smoking hot, and what’s both hot and highly unusual.
+This is all by way of saying that we’ve thought carefully about the 15 destinations and experiences you’re about to read about on this list… The Micato Hot List, our selection of what’s ultra-hot right now, what’s up-and-coming, and what’s both hot and highly unusual.

-It also probably won’t come as a tremendous shock that Micato Africa and India specialists can arrange any or all of the experiences on this list (and likewise, can set you up with the amazing picks on last year’s list).
+It also probably won’t come as a tremendous shock that Micato Africa and India specialists can arrange any or all of the experiences on this list for your next trip (and likewise, can set you up with the amazing picks on last year’s list).

 With that, Jambo, Namaste, and congrats… you have found…